-The U.S. Federal Communications Commission decided Feb.
-26 to impose more government oversight of broadband traffic.
+The U.S. Federal Communications Commission decided in February 2015 to impose more government oversight of broadband traffic.
 For the first time it defined Internet service as a public utility, using laws written for telephone networks.
 That gives it authority to bar service providers like Comcast and Verizon from charging content providers like Netflix for preferential treatment, and from blocking or slowing Web traffic.
 The rules would also, for the first time, apply open-Internet protections to wireless services for tablets and smartphones.
 FCC Chairman Tom Wheeler said the agency would not seek to regulate pricing.
 Both Republican FCC commissioners voted against the rule change and Internet service companies are fighting them in court.
 What’s confusing is that both sides say they want an open Internet; what’s in dispute is whether a heavier government regulatory hand is needed to preserve it.
 All the combatants invoke “net neutrality,” as do other countries with widely varying definitions of the principle.
-European regulators already allow higher fees for faster delivery.
-In South Korea, big companies have clashed over who should pay for the traffic burden.
-In China, access to content is regulated by the government for political reasons.
+In February 2016, India ruled that mobile operators cannot charge different rates to different parts of the Web, which ended Facebook’s offer of a Free Basics service that would have allowed no-cost access to its social networking site and a limited number of other sites.

 U.S. President Barack Obama sided with Web activists and tech companies like Netflix.
 With Internet use and related costs rising fast, they say the FCC needs power to force a shrinking handful of powerful Internet service providers to treat all Web traffic equally.
-Republicans have sided with Internet providers who say that more regulation could deter investment in a better Internet.
-Opponents also challenge the FCC’s legal right to upend a 13-year-old regulatory framework that companies relied on as they spent billions of dollars to build high-speed Internet networks.
+Republicans have sided with Internet providers who say that more regulation deters investment in a better Internet.
+Opponents also challenge the FCC’s legal right to upend the old regulatory framework that was in place as companies spent billions of dollars to build high-speed Internet networks.
 Beneath the legal and policy questions lies a philosophical one: Who owns the Internet?
 Providers who pay to maintain it?
 Consumers who pay to connect to it?
 Content companies whose services depend on it?
 Who balances their competing interests?
 The debate goes on.

 The Reference Shelf